-Information received through reporting is essential for risk based supervision and policyholder protection.
+Information received through reporting is essential for risk-based supervision and policyholder protection.
 To this end, supervisors need to receive meaningful data within reasonable timelines.

-In order to ensure that the reporting requirements stay up to date and reflect emerging risks and evolving practices, it is necessary to substantially revise reporting templates provided by Implementing Regulation (EU) 2015/.
+Furthermore, it is important to regularly review and, where appropriate, streamline those requirements to ensure that they fulfil their intended purpose and to limit the administrative burden on the insurance industry.
+To that end, it is necessary to substantially revise the reporting templates provided by Implementing Regulation (EU) 2023/894, in particular with regard to the review of Directive 2009/138/EC .

-This requires changes to numerous templates, the addition of new templates and the removal of obsolete . .
-Given the extent of the changes, it is appropriate to repeal Implementing Regulation (EU) 2015/2450.Cross border business is not intrinsically riskier but it adds another layer of complexity.
-Effective supervision should ensure that all policyholders and beneficiaries receive equal treatment regardless of their nationality or place of residence.
-With a view to facilitating the achievement of this objective the existing cross-border templates are replaced by new reporting templates that consolidate the information requirement which captures information on premiums, claims and expenses by both location of underwriting and location of risk.

-It is also necessary to establish a certain minimum legal requirement as regards the extent of the information on climate change related risks reported to supervisory authorities.
-Undertakings should provide an overview on their respective share of investments exposed to climate change-related transition and physical risk to supervisory authorities.

-There is a lack of granularity regarding the information for non-life products, which is detrimental for policyholder protection.
-Therefore, supervisors should have clear information on product level category.
-To this end, a new template on non-life obligation analysis is introduced for reporting by line of business with a few exceptions reported by product categories.

-As insurance or reinsurance undertakings may increasingly underwrite cyber risk, supervisors should incorporate considerations on this emerging risk in their supervisory activities.
-In order to facilitate such activities, a new reporting template on cyber underwriting risk is included.

-As part of the supervisory review process, it is important for supervisory authorities to be able to monitor the adequacy of internal models.
-Partial and full internal models allow to capture the individual risk of a company better and Directive 2009/138/EC allows insurance and reinsurance undertakings to use them for determining capital requirements without limitations stemming from the standard formula.
-However, assessments based on non-standardized information make supervision more difficult.
-Supervisory authorities should therefore benefit from new templates and clarified instructions, which support sensible data production.
+This review provides the opportunity to contribute to the European Commission’s goal to reduce the reporting burden as well as the costs of all administrative requirements.
+This requires simplifications to numerous templates, changes in the reporting frequency, and the deletion of expendable templates.
+Economic losses from extreme weather are increasing and expected to rise further due to the growing frequency and severity of catastrophes caused by global warming.
+This impacts the exposure of insurance and reinsurance undertakings to natural catastrophe risk and poses risks from a prudential perspective for policyholder protection and financial stability.
+These risks should therefore be integrated into supervisory reporting, where material.
+Furthermore, and aligned with the 2021 climate change adaptation strategy of the European Union, the information should improve the collection of uniform and comprehensive insured loss data across the Union.
+All stakeholders (policymakers, industry, academics) may therefore benefit from such a collection which largely offsets the collection costs.

+There is a lack of granularity regarding the information collected on pension entitlements from insurance undertakings.
+Such data gaps have the potential for consumer detriment, especially in cross-border context, as consumers rely both on institutions for occupational retirement provision (IORPs) and insurance undertakings for their pensions.
+Therefore, the information on pension entitlements provided by insurance undertakings should be consolidated in a single location to reduce this data gap and enhance supervisory analysis.

 Reporting requirements should not be excessively burdensome for undertakings.
 To that end, it is necessary to specify how several reporting requirements apply in a proportionate way without jeopardizing the quality of data to be provided by the undertakings.

-Captive insurance undertakings and captive reinsurance undertakings which only cover risks associated with the industrial or commercial group to which they belong, present a particular risk profile that should be taken into account when defining reporting requirements.
-Captive insurance undertakings and captive reinsurance undertakings should therefore be able to benefit from specific risk-based reporting arrangements.
+Insurance and reinsurance undertakings and groups which present a particular risk profile with smaller and less complex risks, like undertakings and groups classified as small and non-complex in accordance with Article 29a and Article 213aof Directive 2009/138/EC should therefore be able to benefit from specific risk-based reporting arrangements.
+To this end, small and non-complex undertakings and groups should be excluded from the reporting of some templates based on threshold.
+In addition, considering their lower risk profile the scope of the templates reported in the first and third quarters should be significantly reduced.

+Given the large number of changes introduced, it is appropriate to repeal Implementing Regulation (EU) 2023/894.

 The provisions of this Regulation are closely linked to each other, since they all deal with the submission of information from insurance and reinsurance undertakings and groups to the supervisory authorities.
 To ensure coherence between those provisions, which should enter into force at the same time, to facilitate a comprehensive understanding of those provisions and to ensure easy access to them by persons subject to the reporting obligations, including investors not established in the Union, it is desirable to include all the implementing technical standards required by Article 35(10), Article 244(6) and Article 245(6) of Directive 2009/138/EC in a single Regulation.